Skip to main content

 Global Media Flows

-This class examines the intersecting dynamics of media genres and geo-linguistic cultural markets in the configuration of global and regional media flows.
-It looks in particular at the way media genres travel and how their circulation raises issues about the cultural power of certain media narratives in specific historical, political and social conditions of consumption.
-We will examine the battle for national, regional, and global media markets as a struggle for the 'Slegitimate' cultural and political view of the world expressed through information (news), scientific discourse (documentaries), and popular culture (films, tele novels, reality television, music) to understand the complex global flow of television programs and films.
+This class examines how televised media genres travel and circulate in specific historical, political and social conditions of consumption.
+We examine the battle for national, regional, and global media markets as a struggle for the 'legitimate' cultural and political view of the world expressed through information (news), scientific discourse (documentaries), and popular culture (films, soap operas, reality television, music) to understand the complex global flow of television programs and films.

 Course #